Galaxies99/TransCG-data-collector/readme.md

 ## Advanced: Robot Calibration

-If you want to automatically collect data by robots, you can call the robot calibration scripts in every point of the robot's route by
+To automatically collect data by robots, you need to first call the robot calibration script in every point of the robot's route by

 ```bash
 cd calibration